There are no trails in the Great Sand Dunes; a hiker can only choose a direction and try to find the simplest path in a maze with infinite solutions.

 Long-legged kangaroo rats, the dune field’s only native mammal, had been busy the night before.
 They had a much easier time climbing than humans.

 The sand screwed with my depth perception; dunes were always farther than they looked, until they were the opposite.
 The brownish-gray walls swallowed more and more of the horizon as we made our way, High Dune dipping in and out of sight.
 We were probably the only people for miles.
+The utter quiet and stillness of the dune field pushed on my ears.
 I vaguely considered how someone could lose his mind in here.

-We zigzagged with me in the lead up a 45-degree slope to the final main ridge, and I noticed my raised heartrate wasn’t just from the climb.
+We zigzagged with me in the lead up a 45-degree slope to the final main ridge, and I noticed my raised heart rate wasn’t just from the climb.
 I was anxious.
-Straight forward was featureless blankness.
+Straight forward was a featureless swell of sand.
 Above that was a line between sand and sky that could’ve been 20 feet away or a mile.
 I stood on unstable ground that surely could collapse beneath my feet, sending me falling, falling all the way down with no foothold to stop me.

-We eventually reached the ridge and, surprise, we found someone’s trail of footsteps, a comfort after the emptiness.
+We eventually reached the ridge and, surprise, found the trail of an earlier human visitor, a comfort after the emptiness.
 Our goal was waiting to the north.
-It was a relatively easy stroll until the very last obstacle, a 30- or 40-foot wall of sand.
+It was a relatively easy stroll along the level ridge until the very last obstacle, a 30- or 40-foot wall of sand.

 The loose sand was so steep each step fell back nearly as much as it gained.
-I leaned forward to use my hands, moving a few seconds at a time before my palms got unbearably hot.
+I leaned forward to use my hands, moving a few seconds at a time before my palms got too hot in the burning sand.
 My legs were sore, and my heart was pounding.
-Damn it, finish this, I thought.
+Damn it.
+Finish this, I thought with my jaw clenched.
 I scrambled the last 10 feet as fast as I could.

-Ryan came behind me.
-After almost five hours of hiking, we had made it.
+At last, after almost five hours of hiking, we had made it.
 I could hardly stand with the tiredness and height, but we were there.
 I think my eyes got a little damp.
 We stayed for a few minutes and snapped some photos.
 We made it.

 The valley walls had a sparse beauty, and the shadows were perfect as we walked by.
 We weren’t terribly sweaty or out of breath – the weather this weekend was beautiful, 60-some degrees – but our legs were nearing complete fatigue.
-We had drunk most of the gallon of water we carried with us.
+Most of the gallon of water we had carried with us was gone.

 Thanks for looking.